Speech Therapy for Aphasia Patients Near Me: A Complete Guide

 Initial Evaluation

-The therapist assesses speech, comprehension, reading, and writing skills.
+The SLP assesses speech, comprehension, reading, and writing skills.

 Goal Setting